Ultra23Ahan/modulink/JOURNAL.md

 # May 21: Printed gears, planned, and designed motor core

-I printed these gears, for the second last one from the bottom I heated up the motor and pressed it into the hole, it worked pretty good, but I need to find a better and easier way to hold it in place.
+I printed these gears, for the second last one I heated up the motor and pressed it into the hole, it worked pretty good, but I need to find a better and easier way to hold it in place.

 ![](/images/journal/IMG_0494.jpeg)